OT-BUILDPIPER-MARKETPLACE/BP-VERSION-UPGRADE-STEP/README.md

 # BP-VERSION-UPGRADE-STEP

-This step will help to upgrade the buildpiper version.
+This step will help you to upgrade the buildpiper version.

 ## Setup
 * Clone the code available at [BP-VERSION-UPGRADE-STEP](https://github.com/OT-BUILDPIPER-MARKETPLACE/BP-VERSION-UPGRADE-STEP.git)